Review of: Lending Club

-With Lending Club they promise as possible a higher rate of return than many other traditional fixed-income investments.
-Compared to other types of investments, you have some ability to manage risk.
+Lending Club promises a higher rate of return than many other traditional fixed-income investments.
+Compared to other types of investments, you have some abaility to manage risk.
 It’s similar in class to bonds, but I like to think of it more as if you owned a bank and were the loan officer.
 You determine which loans you want to approve and which ones you want to pass on.
 Sound interesting?
 Keep reading for more details.

 Lending Club Features

-- iOS App (New) – You can now see the status of our Lending Club via their mobile app.
+- iOS and Android App (New) — You can now see the status of your Lending Club account via their mobile app.

-- $1,000 Minimum (New) – Lending Club now requires at least $1,000 before you can start investing.
-I consider this overall a net posititve because in reality you need at least $1,000 (some consider $5k or more) to be well diversified.
+- $1,000 Minimum (New) — Lending Club now requires at least $1,000 before you can start investing.
+I consider this overall a net positive because in reality you need at least $1,000 (some would suggest $5k or more) to be well diversified.

 Lending Club Borrowing Process

-Some background on borrowing from Lending Club first.
+First, some background on borrowing from Lending Club.
 Applicants apply for a Lending Club loan online.
 The applicants must have a FICO score above 600.
 Over two-thirds of the loan applications get rejected by Lending Club.
 Only a small subset of individuals get approved, which is part of the risk management they perform.

-Borrowers can apply for a loan from $1,000 to a maximum of $40,000.
+Borrowers can apply for a loan amount of from $1,000 to a maximum of $40,000.
 The interest rate is determined by Lending Club and based upon the applicant’s credit rating.
 Rates are very competitive when compared to traditional banks and start as low as 5.32% APR.
 The highest possible rate is 34.68% APR.
-The Best APR is available to borrowers with excellent credit.
+The best APR is available to borrowers with excellent credit.

 Lending Club Investing

 Since this is a blog about investing, let’s discuss how to get started.
-The sign-up process as an investor is simple and takes a few minutes to complete.
+Signing up as an investor is simple and takes a few minutes to complete.
 You can fund your account either via an electronic transfer from your bank or by mailing a check.

-Once set up, Lending Club requires you must invest at least $25 per note.
+Once set up, Lending Club requires you to invest at least $25 per note.
 Notes are graded from A1 (lowest risk/lowest rate) to G5 (highest risk/highest rate), with subgrades per rate.

 Lending Club Investing Requirements

 Lending Club isn’t available to everyone as an investor either.
-As per requirements by the SEC and each state, Lending Club has a net worth and income requirements.
-Though Lending Club did not perform any means testing to ensure, I fit the requirements.
+As per requirements by the SEC and each state, Lending Club has net worth and income requirements.
+Though Lending Club did not perform any means testing to ensure I fit the requirements, I still was accepted.

 - Income Level — In most states, you must have a gross annual income of $70,000 or more and have a net worth of $70,000 or more.
 In the state of California, investors must have a gross annual income of $85,000 and a net worth of $85,000.

 - Net Worth — If your total net worth is greater than $250,000, there is no annual income requirement.
-In the state of Kentucky, investors must qualify as an “accredited investor” under the Securities Act.
+In the state of Kentucky, investors must qualify as an “accredited investor” under the Securities Act of 1933.

 - Asset Allocation — Lending Club investors must not deposit more than 10% of their net worth in Lending Club notes.